Brismuth-Apps-LLC/bulk-texter-lite/README.md

 You can easily install this extension by following the instructions for your browser:

 #### Firefox (recommended)
+1. Install [Firefox](https://www.mozilla.org/en-US/firefox/new/), if you haven't already
-Visit https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/ in your browser and click "Add to Firefox".
+2. In Firefox, visit https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/ and click "Add to Firefox".

 This is the recommended way to install Bulk Texter Lite, because it will keep your software up to data automatically, helping you avoid issues with old versions of the software.